CMB spectral distortions as solutions to the Boltzmann equations: distortion

 \subsection{Instantaneous $\mu$ formation}

 The full numerical analysis for $\mu$ generation is complicated.
-Here we notice that the chemical potential is a thermodynamic quantity and that we do not have to care about the details of the process when considering the thermalization time scale is rapid enough.
-In this section we shall repeat a traditional explanation for the $\mu$ formation with a single comment.
-Let us consider that the initial state is given by the solutions of the Thomson limit second order Boltzmann equation, namely, the second order number and the energy density are calculated as
+Here we notice that the chemical potential is a thermodynamic quantity and that we do not have to care about the details of the process when considering the thermalization timescale is rapid enough.
+In this section, we repeat a traditional explanation for the $\mu$ formation with a single comment.
+Let us consider that the initial state is given by the solution of the Thomson limit second order Boltzmann equation, that is, the second order number and the energy density are calculated as

 where numerical factors $\mathcal I_{n}$ are defined in (\ref{B:2}).
-Assuming that the thermalization time scale is rapid enough compared to the typical that of the cosmic expansion, these quantities should have the following forms at the next moment:
+Assuming that the thermalization timescale is rapid enough compared to the typical timescale of the cosmic expansion, these quantities should have the following forms at the next moment:

 where subscript ``BE'' implies that they are the parameters associated with a Bose distribution function.
 Then we can impose the number and the energy conservation laws:

 so that we obtain